elijahd16/Multi-Agent-DAO/README.md

 ```

 ## License
-This plugin is released under the MIT License (or whichever license your repository uses).
-See LICENSE for details.
+This plugin is released under the MIT License